Interactively extract, visualize, and rank features from measured or simulated data for machine diagnostics and prognostics

 Import measured or simulated data from individual files, an ensemble file, or an ensemble datastore that references files external to the app.

 Interactively visualize data to plot the ensemble variables you import or that you compute within the app.
 Group data by condition label in plots so that you can clearly see whether member data comes from nominal or faulty systems.

 Derive new variables such as time-synchronous averaged signals or order spectra.
 The app executes processing on all ensemble members with one command.

-Use conditional ranking with labeled features so that you can determine which ones are most likely to discriminate between nominal and faulty behavior.
+Use supervised ranking with labeled features to determine which features are most likely to discriminate between nominal and faulty behavior.

-Use prognostic ranking with features extracted from run-to-failure data so that you can determine which ones are most likely to indicate remaining useful life (RUL).
+Use prognostic ranking with features extracted from run-to-failure data to determine which features are most likely to indicate remaining useful life (RUL).